syncfusion-content/maui-docs/MAUI/DataGrid/grid-events.md

 N> The `CellRightTapped` event is only applicable for Windows and macOS.

 ### CellRightTappedCommand
-The command will be invoked when a right-click mouse gesture is recognized on a cell in the SfDataGrid.
+The [CellRightTappedCommand](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_CellRightTappedCommand) will be invoked when a right-click mouse gesture is recognized on a cell in the SfDataGrid.
 The instance of `DataGridCellRightTappedEventArgs` will be passed as the default value of the command's parameter.
-It can be customized by setting the `CellRightTappedCommandParameter` property.
+It can be customized by setting the [CellRightTappedCommandParameter](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_CellRightTappedCommandParameter) property.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}
-<syncfusion:SfDataGrid CellRightTappedCommand="{Binding ButtonCommand}"
+<syncfusion:SfDataGrid CellRightTappedCommand="{Binding RightTapCommand}"
                        ItemsSource="{Binding OrderInfoCollection}" />
 {% endhighlight %}
 {% highlight c# tabtitle="MainPage.xaml.cs" %}